 Also, these 3rd party dlls have been part of Courier.
 If you are not using them in your custom code, you should ensure that they get deleted as well.

 .courier files found in

 /data/Revision needs to be deleted as well, as they will no longer be used.

 /data/Revision folder itself, only the folders inside the

 /data/Revision folder - you will need this folder for Deploy as well.

 2 Adding Umbraco Deploy

-Adding Umbraco Deploy will be simple, all content from the ZIP received (except
+To add Umbraco Deploy copy all content from the ZIP received (except

 Next you need to update the web.config to letting it know about Umbraco Deploy.